mlgordon/vpc/errors.md

 ## invalid_version
 **Message**: The `version` parameter is invalid, it must be of the form `YYYY-MM-DD`.

-The version must comply with the format `YYYY-MM-DD`.
+The version must comply with the format _YYYY-MM-DD_.
 For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.
+The version parameter must be present in the URL.
+The date given in the version paameter must be after 2019-01-01 and before the current date.
+For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.

 ## invalid_version_range
 **Message**: The `version` value cannot be set at a future date nor before `2019-01-01`.

-The date shown in the version parameter must be after `2019-01-01` and before the current date.
+The version must comply with the format _YYYY-MM-DD_.
+For single-digit months or dates, such as January 1st, the version should look like `2019-01-01`.The version parameter must be present in the URL.
+The date given in the version parameter must be after 2019-01-01 and before the current date.
+For example, to get a list of VPCs, append the version at the end of the request `GET "/v1/vpcs?version=2019-01-01”`.

 ## invalid_zone
 **Message**: Please check whether the resources you are requesting are in the same zone.